Best Pecan Pie Recipe

-This easy pecan pie recipe is a classic Southern dessert.
-Salty pecans caramelize in a sweet filling and flaky crust for the BEST pecan pie!
-It is a must for Thanksgiving and a favorite for Christmas and family suppers!
+This easy Southern Pecan Pie Recipe is a classic dessert in which salty pecans caramelize in a sweet filling and flaky crust.
+A family favorite, this iconic pie is a must for Thanksgiving and a favorite for Christmas and family suppers.

 Our homemade pecan pie is a rich, deliciously sweet family recipe that is always a favorite dessert on our table.
 It’s super easy and can be made in one bowl; you don’t have to pre-bake the pie crust, and you can even make it ahead of time or freeze it!
-We love it for family suppers and it is a must on my Thanksgiving dessert table, alongside my sweet potato pie, apple pie, and coconut cream pie!
+We love it for family suppers, and it is a must on my Thanksgiving dessert table, alongside my sweet potato pie, apple pie, and coconut cream pie!

-Southern Pecan Pie Recipe
+Why you’ll love this Southern Pecan Pie recipe!

 This homemade pecan pie recipe comes from family recipes passed down from my husband’s grandmother and my own grandmother.
 It is so quick and easy that my grandmother let me help her make it when I was young.
 Even though it’s very simple to make and can be mixed together in a single bowl, it’s incredibly decadent and delicious.
 I think once you try it, you’ll see why it is a must-make dessert recipe in my family.